arshadlab/time_charting_with_perf/README.md

 # Bash Scripting Meets Performance Analysis:
 ## BashfulProfiler for Linux application and Kernel

 Introducing BashfulProfiler: a robust, non-intrusive, and highly adaptable bash-based performance analysis tool.
 Its main goal is to provide developers with flexible and detailed insights into the performance characteristics of their Linux-based applications.
 All you need is Linux perf tool support on your system and, preferably, symbol-built (e.g., -g) target binaries, whether executables or dynamic libraries.
+This implementation has been tested on Ubuntu 2022 and 2024 with Python 3.10 or Python 3.12.
+Although it primarily involves bash scripts, the third-party tools used rely on Python.

 ## Overview
 The tool's design is split into two main components: the front end, built entirely using bash scripting, and the backend, which relies on the Linux Kernel Perf tool, ctf2ctf, trace2html and flamegraph.
 Probes or traces are defined in a configuration file (for instance, probes.csv), which are then parsed and passed to the Perf tool to set up the probes.
 Once set, a capturing script proceeds to record these probes over a predetermined duration (such as 8 seconds).
 After the recording phase, the captured data is processed and transformed into easily understandable time charts and flamegraphs, offering clear insights for performance analysis.
 The probe setting is done once for that boot session however capture can be done multiple times depending on run configuratins and needs.